-This brand new three-year programme is designed for those who wish to learn more about music, discover how to lead learning in and through music, and develop their own performance skills.
-The programme will prepare graduates to work across many contexts, from studio or classroom teaching to community music, and forty days of placement learning is at the heart of the student experience.
-Students will leave ‘profession ready’ able to progress to employment or on to a specialist one-year QTS programme.
+This new undergraduate three-year programme is designed for those who wish to learn more about music, discover how to lead learning in and through music, and develop their own performance skills.
+The programme will prepare graduates to work across many contexts, from studio or classroom teaching to community music.
+Sixty days of placement learning is at the heart of the student experience and students will leave ‘profession ready’, able to progress to employment or on to a specialist one-year QTS programme.

 I am proud to lead a department with such skilled staff and such diverse, creative and engaged students.
 These students really make a difference to the institution – they are dynamic, articulate, critically aware, and powerful performers and communicators.
 They also make a positive difference to the lives of thousands of children and adult learners.